sidd-iscoding/UiServerForIssueTracker/README.md

+##Objectives of the repository

-# UiServerForIssueTracker for handling and serving static files
+UiServerForIssueTracker for handling and serving static files